SnowyMouse/invader/README.md

 Note, however, that you may be subjected to additional license(s) if you choose to use assets you don't own (assuming you even have permission to use them), including the assets that came with the Halo Editing Kit.
-Using Invader does not give you permission to use any of these assets.
+Using Invader does not give you permission to use any of these assets, nor does it give you permission to use any extracted assets (or to even extract those assets).
 Consult a legal expert if you need assurance on your rights.

 ### Why GPL and not MIT or BSD?
 Invader uses version 3 of the GNU GPL because we feel that Invader and all